elfrances/wahoo-fitness-tnp/README.md

      +-+-+-+-+-+-+-+-+
 ```

 The response message sent by the server includes a list of the 128-bit UUID's of all the services it supports.
-Notice that, in general, this list may include more UUID's than the ones stated in the mDNS advertisement.
+Notice that, in general, this list may include more UUID's than the ones stated in the ble-service-uuids text record sent in the mDNS advertisement.
 The format of the message is:

 ```
                         1                   2                   3